kinshuk4/MoocX/udacity/nd/ml/classes/deep-learning/deep-neural-networks.md

 ![Back-propagation](images/deep-neural-networks/back-propagation.png)

+__Forward-propagation__
+ - You will have data X flowing through your NN to produce Y.
+__Back-propagation__
+ - Your labelled data Y flows backward to calculate "errors" of our calculations.
+ - You will be calculating the gradients ("errors"), multiply it by a learning rate, and use it to update our weights.
+ - We will be doing this many times.

 ## Training a Deep Neural Network

 When training a neural network, we can choose to add more nodes or add more layers.
 Below is a 2-layer neural network with 1 hidden layer, which is not very deep yet.